Clintsman et al. v. Gervais et al. (2021): LLC member oppression and Breach of Fiduciary Duty

 Helped secure $1 million bail for defendant on behalf of the family of an underage sexual assault victim.

-In 2014, obtained a complete dismissal, with prejudice, of Dr. Mark Johnson in an alleged fraud and kickback case against numerous Minnesota chiropractors in Minnesota.
+Obtained a complete dismissal, with prejudice, of client in an alleged fraud and kickback case against numerous Minnesota chiropractors in Minnesota.

 Awarded a complete dismissal of T. Denny Sanford, William Kelly and Steve Alpeter on claims against them on personal guarantees for in excess of $8,000,000 by arbitration panel after a full arbitration hearing.